 Before we start pulling the hair out let's break it down and consider what's going on here.
 We're creating a Date object first, then setting the year, then the month and finally the day of the month.
-At the time we're setting the date to 31 it's assumed the month is September (based on the current date).
-Since September 2020 has only 30 days, the day of the month gets "autocorrected" to 01.
+At the time of setting the date to 31 it's assumed we're in September (based on the current date).
+Since September 2020 only has 30 days, the day of the month gets "autocorrected" to 01.

 You might be tempted to switch the order of the calls and call

 setMonth first, followed by

 This partly solves the issue, at least when we consider the example above.

 Being smarter now let's try to create a different Date object and set the date to 15 February 2020.